devigned/azure-content/articles/hdinsight-provision-clusters.md

 		azure account import <path/to/the/file>

-#### <a id="cliprovision"></a>Provision HDInsight clusters by using an Azure cross-platform command line
+#### <a id="cliprovision"></a>Provision HDInsight clusters by using the Azure CLI

-The following procedures are needed to provision an HDInsight cluster by using a cross-platform command line:
+The following procedures are needed to provision an HDInsight cluster by using the Azure CLI:

 - Create an Azure Storage account
 - Provision a cluster